csecht/count-and-size/README.md

 Development environment was Linux Ubuntu 20.04 (Python 3.8), Windows 11 (Python 3.11), and macOS 13.2 (Python 3.9).

 ### Usage examples:
-From within the downloaded repository folder, recommended command line invocation is : `python3 -m size_it` or `python3 -m size_it_RW`.
+From within the downloaded repository folder, recommended command line invocation is : `python3 -m size_it`

 To view basic information, author, version, license, etc.: `python3 -m size_it --about`